krishnakumarbhat/krishnakumarbhat/README.md

 ### Glad to see you here!

+- 🔭 I’m currently working on and looking to collaborate on [SecureBoot](https://github.com/krishnakumarbhat/SecureBoot)

 <p>
 I am a dedicated Machine Learning enthusiast with a solid foundation in Machine Learning.
 My journey has taken me into the academic realm, where I've contributed to the field with published papers, focusing particularly on LSTM.